Course Syllabi Resources

 Getting Started

-To get you started with creating your syllabus, the Teaching and Learning Center has developed a syllabus template as well as a content checklist.
+To get you started on creating your syllabus, the Teaching and Learning Center has developed a syllabus template and a content checklist.

-• SOLS Syllabus Template: The template contains policies and information required by ASU as well as common language to help standardize syllabi across the School of Life Sciences.
+• SOLS Syllabus Template.
+The template includes policies and information required by ASU, as well as common language to standardize syllabi across the School of Life Sciences.
 Areas of the syllabus highlighted in yellow need to be customized for your class.

 Distributing Your Syllabus

 All syllabi should be uploaded to your courses and distributed to students prior to the first day of class.
-It is important that you communicate to your students the expectations for how and when they will attend class and the technical requirements before you meet for the first time.
+It is important that you communicate to your students the expectations for how and when they will attend class, as well as the technical requirements, before you meet for the first time.

 Uploading to Canvas

-ASU requires that syllabi are made available to students during the first week of classes.
-Sharing your syllabus using the Syllabus page in Canvas is the easiest way to ensure students have access to your course syllabus online.
+ASU requires that syllabi be made available to students during the first week of classes.
+Sharing your syllabus via the Syllabus page in Canvas is the easiest way to ensure students have online access to it.

 There are two primary ways to utilize the Syllabus in Canvas: